-Rita Ora Slays In See-Through Trench Coat And Knee-High Boots
+Rita Ora Slays In See-Through Trenchcoat And Knee-High Boots

 “I can’t believe how beautiful you are,” another added.

-“I’m trying to read every word,” a third fan said of the coat’s newspaper print.
+“I’m trying to read every word,” a third fan noted of the coat’s newspaper print.

-This was the second high-fashion look for Rita this week after she showed off the elaborate yellow dress she wore to celebrate the MTV EMA’s a few days ago.
-Her short ruffly dress was super poofy and featured dozens of ruffled layers.
-Paired with her outfit was a small netted veil that landed midway down her nose.
-The dress was super short in length, showing off Rita’s long bronzed legs.
+This was the second high-fashion look for Rita this week after she showed off the elaborate yellow dress she wore to celebrate the MTV EMAs a few days ago.
+Her ruffly dress was had a poofy design that featured dozens of ruffled layers.
+She paired her outfit with a small netted veil that landed midway down her nose.
+The dress was super-short in length, showing off Rita’s long bronzed legs.